Get

 Image Credit: Cristina RasoBoluda, Shutterstock

-Even if you are only going to use the whistle for recall, and no other commands, you need to use consistent calls so you don’t confuse your dog.
+Even if you are only going to use the whistle for recall and no other commands, you need to use consistent calls so you don’t confuse your dog.
 Practice using the whistle at home and, ideally, out of the way of the dog, so you can blow a consistent whistle every time you use it.

 2. Choose a Treat or Reward

 Positive reinforcement will help teach your dog to respond to the whistle every time it hears it.
-This means giving praise or a reward when your dog elicits an appropriate response to the whistle.
+This means giving praise or a reward when your dog performs an appropriate response to the whistle.
 Some dogs respond best to tasty food-based treats.
 Others prefer verbal praise, and some respond to being given their favorite toy.
 Find what your dog considers to be the best possible reward for good behavior, and stock up.

 3. Combine the Whistle with Verbal Commands